 Through customer journey mapping, you may learn what makes your company attractive and helpful to your customers, as well as what turns them away.
 By knowing this, you can develop content that will entice them to your business and sustain them.

 Understanding the customer journey helps you to know the demographics and psychographics of your customers.
-This will save your time and money by narrowing down the target customer.
+This will save you time and money by narrowing down the target customer.

 Analyzing your typical customers’ needs and pain points and mapping out their journey will give you a good idea of the type of customers that can make purchases from your company.
 This way you can build a new valuable customer base.